xelis-project/xelis-blockchain/README.md

 - You can have up to 3 previous blocks in a block.
 - For mining, you have to mine on one of 3 of the most heavier tips
 - Block should not have deviated to much from main chain / heavier tips.
+- Maximum 9% of difficulty difference between Tips selected in the same block.

+## Storage
+- Transactions: Hash
+- Blocks: Hash
+- Metadata: Hash
+- Topo by Hash: Hash
+- Hash at Topo: TopoHeight
+- Blocks At Height: Height

 ## API